oxo-crab/Writeup/blitz2025/printf-rev/printf_wp.md

  printf("I feel generous so have this: %p\n", main);
  ```

- And seeing that the binary has partial relro, you should start which got should we be overwriting
+ And seeing that the binary has partial relro, you should start thinking which GOT should we be overwriting
  using this leak.
  Another wonderful thing is the stack pointer present in the buffer area which gets modified based on
  our first input